-GENERAL TERMS.
+GENERAL TERMS

-There are some general terms which are used to describe the blessings imparted under the Christian eovenant as they are one in their diversity.
-These terms are taken from their relation to God the Giver; and from the result in those who receive them.
+There are some general terms which are used to describe the blessings imparted under the Christian covenant as they are one in their diversity.
+These terms are taken from their relation to God the Giver; and from the result in those who receive them

-1. All are summed up as the Grace of God ; as the Grace of God that bringeth salvation; as the Gift by grace; especially as this Grace wherein we stand.
-A careful examination of these passages will show that one word GRACE includes the whole compass of the blessings of the covenant in Christ: the first as the source, the second as the universal benefit, the third in its most perfect realisation.
+1. All are summed up as the Grace of God;1 as the Grace of God that bringeth salvation;2 as the Gift by grace;3 especially as this Grace wherein we stand.4 A careful examination of these passages will show that one word GRACE includes the whole compass of the blessings of the covenant in Christ: the first as the source, the second as the universal benefit, the third in its most perfect realization.
 Upon this is based the distinction sometimes made between the three estates of nature and grace and glory: the middle term expressing all that lies between the access by faith into an accepted state and the entrance into life eternal.
-Hence the circle of privileges is sometimes termed Acceptance with God :

-an expression founded upon the words accepted in the Belored, Eph. i.
-6. which is, literally, GRACED in the Beloved.
+Hence the circle of privileges is sometimes termed Acceptance with God: perhaps as founded upon the words accepted in the Beloved, 5 or, with which we were graced in the Beloved.
 There is nothing superinduced on nature and preparatory to glory which is not found in grace.
-But it has been already seen that the state of nature is not without the influence of a certain measure of grace.
+But it has been already seen that the state of nature is not without the influence of a certain measure of grace